 • You pay a one-time KVK registration fee for the new legal structure;

-• If you change to a business structure with legal personality, you pay notary fees.
+• If you change to a business structure with a legal personality, you pay notary fees.
 This varies per civil-law notary and could be anything between €500 and €1,000;

 • Your company is legally obliged to keep business records.
 You can outsource this to a bookkeeper or accountant.
 The prices range from €600 and €1,800 per year per year.